 To serve the fried fish upright, fry it on its belly with the belly flap open after frying it on both sides.
 If you want more helpful tips on frying fish, don't miss my post on Crispy Fried Whole Fish.

-Step 5: Add the sauce to the aromatics and vegetables.
+Add the sauce to the pan, with the aromatics and veggies.

 Recipe FAQs